 Championing Privacy within Our Business

-Other privacy and security policies that support our core values include the AT&T Security Policy & Requirements, WarnerMedia Information Security Policies and Standards, WarnerMedia privacy policies and internal privacy guidelines based on privacy-by-design principles.
+Other privacy and security policies that support our core values include the AT&T Security Policy & Requirements and internal privacy guidelines based on privacy-by-design principles.
 AT&T has established technical, administrative and operational safeguards that are designed to make the information we collect and use secure.
 We safeguard data using a variety of approaches such as encryption, anonymization and other security controls.
 We also secure our network and limit access to consumer information within the company to those who have a business need.
-For more information, see our Network & Data Security issue brief.
+For more information, including details about our free apps and initiatives that have led to AT&T now blocking or labeling more than 1 billion robocalls per month, see our Network & Data Security issue brief.

-We work hard to safeguard the privacy of consumer and employee information.
-However, there are occasions when unauthorized parties attempt to gain access to our consumers’ or employees’ information.
-In partnership with stakeholders such as the AT&T Chief Security Office, our Corporate Compliance Office provides consistent oversight and guidance of privacy incidents, including periodic testing of incident response plans.
-The AT&T incident response teams follow a carefully designed governance structure and response process for these incidents, investigating suspected breaches and evaluating their potential impact.
-If we determine that a data breach has occurred, we will notify affected consumers and authorities as required by applicable law.
+While we work hard to safeguard the privacy of consumer and employee information, there are occasions when unauthorized parties attempt to gain access to our consumers’ or employees’ information.
+In partnership with stakeholders such as the AT&T Chief Security Office, our Corporate Compliance Office provides oversight of privacy and security incidents, including periodic testing of incident response plans.
+The AT&T Incident Response team follows a carefully designed governance structure and response process for these incidents, investigating suspected breaches and evaluating their potential impact.
+If we determine that a data breach has occurred, we notify affected consumers and authorities as required by applicable law.

 Privacy Advocacy and Stakeholders Engagement

 We believe that open discussion across the industry – and with privacy advocacy groups, various government organizations and regulatory agencies – is the best way to reach agreement on consumer protections.
 We have participated in the Freedom Online Coalition’s Advisory Network and the Organisation for Economic Co-operation and Development (OECD) Privacy Guidelines Experts Group.
-We also engage regularly with groups including Business Roundtable, the Center for Democracy and Technology, the Future of Privacy Forum, the Information Accountability Foundation, Access Now, Red en Defensa de los Derechos Digitales (R3D) and Article 19, and we are regular participants in RightsCon.
+We also engage regularly with groups including the Business Roundtable, the Center for Democracy and Technology, the Future of Privacy Forum, the Information Accountability Foundation, Access Now, and Article 19, and we are regular participants in RightsCon, which serves to provide the company with analysis, insights and trends on our privacy policies and initiatives.